 Read More: The Best Things to Do in the Outer Banks

 Jones Lake State Park (Bay Trail and Salters Lake Trail)

 The Bay Lake Trail loops around Jones Lake for four miles and it connects to the Salters Lake Trail (1 mile).
 You can combine the two into one larger loop and make it two lakes in one six-mile flat hike.

 4 Miles One Way

 Lake Waccamaw is North Carolina’s largest freshwater lake and the largest of NC’s Carolina bays.
-Lake Waccamaw State Park manages a small portion of the lake’s shores and the Lakeshore Trail is a great way to explore them.
+Lake Waccamaw State Park manages a small portion of the lake’s shores, and the Lakeshore Trail is a great way to explore them.

-The scenic trail will take you past a beautiful overlook, the swimming pier, and eventually, to the Lake Waccamaw Dam.
+The scenic trail will take you past a beautiful overlook, the swimming pier, and eventually, the Lake Waccamaw Dam.